The Times Group

-Bennett Coleman and Company Limited (BCCL), d/b/a the Times Group, is an Indian media conglomerate based in Mumbai.
+Bennett, Coleman and Co.
+Ltd. (BCCL), d/b/a The Times Group, is an Indian media conglomerate based in Mumbai.
 Notable media properties owned and operated by the group include India's largest selling daily English-language newspaper The Times of India, television channels such as Times Now, the radio station network Radio Mirchi, and magazines Filmfare and Femina.

 The Sahu Jain family owns a majority of the stake in the group.
 In May 2023, the Times Group was split into two separate business entities between brothers Vineet Jain and Samir Jain, such that its radio and broadcast properties would remain with Vineet Jain and its print properties would be under the ownership of Samir Jain.